-There are no classified waterbodies by the Scottish Environment Protection Agency (SEPA) under the Water Framework Directive 2000/60/EC (WFD) spanned or culverted beneath the A9 within the scheme extent.
+There are no classified waterbodies by the Scottish Environment Protection Agency (SEPA) under the Water Framework Directive 2000/60/EC (WFD) spanned or culverted beneath the A86 within the scheme extent (SEPA water environmental hub).
+However, numerous unclassified waterbodies, considered to be tributaries and/or drainage ditches, are culverted beneath the A86 at the scheme extents and lie in proximity to the scheme.